 In Arabidopsis, the transcriptome reprogramming to the NO3- supply has been previously documented (9-11).
-Then, we first checked whether our split-root system triggers the previously known NO3- responses.
+We first checked whether our split-root system triggers the previously known NO3- responses.
 We compared the 1267 genes with the 595 NO3- responsive genes identified in a previous study using a nitrate reductase (NR) null-mutant (11).
 Thirty six percent of the known NO3- responsive genes were found within the 1267 genes (Table S5-a).
-The significance of the overlap has been tested by a non-parametric randomization test (Gensect) and the p-value is below 0.001 (see Methods).
+[This is rather low] The significance of the overlap has been tested by a non-parametric randomization test (Gensect) and the p-value is below 0.001 (see Methods).
 Those genes displayed the over-representation of the following functional categories: Nitrate transport and assimilation (including ammonia assimilation and amino acid metabolism), Carbon metabolism, Pentose phosphate pathway and Sulfur metabolism (Table S5-b), which are representative of the context-independent NO3- response (12).
 This result showed that the roots respond properly to the NO3- signal in the split-root system.

-We also observed that genes involved into nitrogen-related functions are over-represented within the 41 and 94 genes and are generally induced in Sp.NO3 and C.KCl as compared to C.NO3 and Sp.KCl roots, respectively (Table S6).
+We also observed that genes involved in nitrogen-related functions are over-represented within the 41 and 94 genes [which genes are those?] and are generally induced in Sp.NO3 and C.KCl more than in Sp.KCl and C.NO3 roots, respectively (Table S6).
 Overall, these results showed, at a global level, an interconnection of the different transcriptional reprogramming based on the fact that functions related to the nitrogen metabolism are found regulated in the three gene lists defined by the analysis.
+[I don’t understand this last sentence]

 3) A set of reporter genes for the root decision was identified.

-First, based on the clustering of the 123 genes, we have shown that these genes display, by 8 hrs, an expression pattern which matches with the LRs growth response in the split-root treatment (See main text).
-Then, our aim was to identify from these genes a set of genes as early reporter of the morphological root decision.
+First, based on the clustering of the 123 genes, we have shown that these genes display, by 8 hrs, an expression pattern which matches with the LR growth response in the split-root treatment (See main text).
+Our aim was to identify from these genes a set of genes as early reporter sof the morphological root decision.

 To do so, we extracted the 14 genes overlapping between the two lists of genes differentially regulated between C.NO3 versus Sp.NO3 and C.KCl versus Sp.KCl (Fig. S3A).
 From them, we selected a cluster of 6 genes based on two main properties.
 1- Their expression pattern follows the dominant trend highlighted by the clustering approach, meaning that at 2 hrs, the presence of NO3- drives the expression pattern and by 8 hrs, the level of expression is similar between Sp.NO3 and C.KCl and conversely between C.NO3 and Sp.KCl.
-2- By 8 hrs, the expression level of these genes in the Sp.NO3 and C.KCl compartments are higher than in the C.NO3 and Sp.KCl compartments, respectively, matching with the LRs pattern at day 4 (Fig. S3A and Fig. 1B).
+2- By 8 hrs, the expression level of these genes in the Sp.NO3 and C.KCl compartments are higher than in the C.NO3 and Sp.KCl compartments, respectively, matching with the LR pattern at day 4 (Fig. S3A and Fig. 1B).
 For instance, the expression pattern of the NiR1 gene coding for the Nitrite Reductase enzyme follows these two properties (Fig. S3A).

 In addition, we examined the expression pattern of the NO3- transporters NRT2.1 that constitutes a main component of the transport system for root uptake and LRs development (8, 13, 14), and its partner NRT3.1 (15) (Fig. S3B).
 It is also known that the expression of these genes are induced by NO3- but also regulated by a nitrogen demand related to the availability of the downstream NO3- products at the whole plant level (16).
-Interestingly, these two genes display the two properties defined above for the set of indicators genes and then have been added to our set (Fig. S3B).
+Interestingly, these two genes display the two properties defined above for the set of indicators genes and so have been added to our set (Fig. S3B).